DV

 Strategy & risk

-OMAH tracks Berkshire Hathaway Inc. Class B (BRK.B) with an options overlay with a target approach, while QQQI tracks NASDAQ 100 using an options strategy.
+OMAH tracks Berkshire Hathaway Inc. Class B (BRK.B) with an options overlay with a target approach, while QQQI tracks NASDAQ 100 with an options approach.
+Beta is 0.3287 for OMAH and 1.0553 for QQQI, indicating OMAH is less volatile relative to the market.

 Fund details